Scrum prescribes one person in the role of Product Owner (PO). Not multiple people, not a committee, just one person:

 Downsides of having multiple PO’s

-Having many PO’s encourages micro management of teams.
+Having many PO’s encourages the micro-management of teams.
 In a Product Owner per team situation, the PO becomes the person that spells out all the detailed specs (user stories).
 This setup leads to teams focusing on story readiness, negotiating the level of story detail instead of focusing on value creation.
-This is a well known pattern known as the “contract negotiation game”.
+This is a well-known pattern known as the “contract negotiation game”.
 Another effect is the growing absence of domain expertise in the teams.
-Domain knowledge is concentrated in the PO, which makes the team stick to executing tasks (opposed to solving customer problem), which re-enforces the need for more PO’s.
+Domain knowledge is concentrated in the PO, which makes the team stick to executing tasks (as opposed to solving customer problem), which re-enforces the need for more PO’s.
 The PO per team setup reduces opportunities for learning and self-organization.
-I normally suggest to make the PO’s part of the development teams they work with.
-They will get the opportunity to become multi-skilled development team member with a focus on analysis.
+I normally suggest making the PO’s part of the development teams they work with.
+They will get the opportunity to become a multi-skilled development team member with a focus on analysis.

 Many PO’s requires coordination and alignment.
 The PO’s decide in a PO team to agree who takes care of which items on the Product Backlog.
 The customer features are sliced and each PO gets their own sub-scope of the customer value in a Product Backlog.
 The work is sliced on arbitrary and artificial grounds, creating a coordination need to deliver an integrated product by the end of the sprint.
 Also, prioritization is decentralized and will lead to local optimization per backlog.
 This inevitably introduces asynchronous dependencies between teams, as some teams are “full” and cannot do certain work other Teams depend upon.
 Teams don’t have a whole product view and loose track of what is customer value.
 If the coordination need is high between PO’s, then probably the Product Backlog has not been sliced to optimize for minimal dependencies and the teams are not structured to serve that goal.
 Having only one PO managing a single Product Backlog for multiple teams creates the transparency required for proper empiricism.